GLOBAL MARKETS-Stocks, euro hit by Greek worries

 "Markets seem to have had enough of it for now," said Credit Agricole rate strategist Orlando Green.
 "It may just be kicking the can down the road again as debt is in unsustainable territory and whether they (Greece) can deliver something long lasting is another question."

-The FTSEurofirst 300 index of top European shares was down almost 1 percent at 1,063.36 points.
+The FTSEurofirst 300 index of top European shares was down 0.9 percent at 1,063.96 points.
+The STOXX Europe 600 Banking Index, which is exposed to the euro zone's sovereign debt crisis, slid 2.3 percent.

+U.S. stock futures pointed to a weak start on Wall Street.
+Futures for the S&P 500, the Dow Jones and the Nasdaq 100 all down by 0.6 to 0.8 percent.
+A survey of U.S. consumer sentiment will be eyed by investors.

-Earlier, Asian stocks also lost ground, pushing global stocks as measured by MSCI's all-country world equity index down 1.4 percent at 323.38.
+Earlier, Asian stocks also lost ground, leaving global stocks as measured by the MSCI index down 0.8 percent at 325.34.

-Still, the index is up more than 20 percent from its October trough as low interest rates from major central banks and a huge cash injection by the European Central Bank fueled a rally in stocks, commodities and higher-yielding currencies.
+Despite the drop, the index is up more than 20 percent from its October trough as low interest rates from major central banks and a huge cash injection by the European Central Bank fuelled a rally in stocks, commodities and higher-yielding currencies.

 BACK TO THE DRAWING BOARD